detjensrobert/waiting-room/README.md

 2. Users log in to user `user` via SSH, which runs [`waiting-room.sh`](./container/waiting-room.sh) as their shell on login

-3. `waiting-room.sh` runs `terraform apply` on the files under `/provisioning` and waits for the created pod to become ready
+3. `waiting-room.sh` runs `tofu apply` on the files under `/provisioning` and waits for the created pod to become ready

 4. The waiting user is then `kubectl exec`'d into the new pod, and they can happily do whatever they want in there

-5. When the connection ends or is dropped, `waiting-room.sh` runs `terraform delete` on the created resources to clean up after itself
+5. When the connection ends or is dropped, `waiting-room.sh` runs `tofu delete` on the created resources to clean up after itself

 ```mermaid
 sequenceDiagram